asshah4/tl1-grant/mscr/biostats/hw_6.md

----
-title: MSCR 500 Homework Assignment 6
+MSCR 500 Homework Assignment 6
-author: Anish Shah
+Anish Shah
-date: 11/12/19
+11/12/19
----

 Do the problems by hand first:

 - all parts of hypothesis test
-- show detials of test statistic calculation and p-value determination
+- show details of test statistic calculation and p-value determination
 - use the stats tables from Weiss
 - use 5% level for significance / alpha